101dotxyz/GPTeam/README.md

 5. Launch the world by running `poetry run world`

 Now you can observe the world in action and watch as the agents interact with each other, working together to accomplish their assigned directives.

+## How it works

+GPTeam employs separate agents, each equipped with a memory, that interact with one another using communication as a tool.
+The implementation of agent memory and reflection is inspired by [this research paper](https://arxiv.org/pdf/2304.03442.pdf).
+Agents move around the world and perform tasks in different locations, depending on what they are doing and where other agents are located.
+They can speak to eachother and collaborate on tasks, working in parallel towards common goals.

+## Viewing Agents

+The world is a busy place!
+To get a view of what different agents are doing whilst the world is running, you can visit the `agents/` folder where there is a txt file for each agent containing a summary of their current state.

 ## Changing the world